ACM20121 Certificate II In

 • Step 4 – You will be required to activate your payment plan prior to course commencement

-For an overview of all important dates and deadlines including details of the next intake for all AVT courses, visit our Timetables and key dates page.
+For an overview of all important dates and deadlines including details of the next intake for all AVT courses, visit our timetables and key dates page.

 VETDSS stands for Vocational Education and Training Delivered to Secondary Students and is also referred to as VETDSSS (Vocational Education and Training Delivered to Secondary School Students).
 This term has replaced the former acronym we have previously used; VETIS (Vocational Education and Training in Schools).